DMCODE17/YTDownloadScript/README.md

                                  ----------------English instructions---------------------

-Python script to download YouTube videos quickly and easily.
+Python script to download YouTube videos and audios quickly and easily.

 Installation and execution: